 A-Day Is a Time for Fun; Nothing More

 Saturday is another one of those milestones.
 A-Day means we are one step closer to the start of the 2014 college football season.
-As writer Phillip Marshall noted over the weekend, there are lots of things to do this Saturday, just don’t expect to learn much about the Auburn football team.
+As r Phillip Marshall noted over the weekend, there are lots of things to do this Saturday, just don’t expect to learn much about the Auburn football team.

-“You can tailgate like it was an October Saturday,” writes Marshall.
+“You can tailgate like it was an October Saturday,” s Marshall.
 “You can go to the bookstore and buy souvenirs.
 You can visit the raptor center.
 You can show your kids where you lived and explain to them that you were a dedicated student who never stayed out later than 9 p.m.
 You can walk by the new dorms on Donahue Drive and marvel at all the construction that is under way on campus.
 You can drink lemonade at Toomer’s Drugstore.

 “You can do all those things and more.
 But one thing you can’t do is get any real idea about what is going to happen next season by watching the spring game.”